 So why would someone hike alone with all the issues and problems listed above?
 Well for many it is their first time with a chance to really be fully free from others, a chance to start finding themselves and taking in nature.

-For others, it will be a way they can build some self-confidence and reliance on themselves as they have no one to lean on versus a large support system they may have at home, or maybe just building self-worth and value.
+For others, it will be a way to build self-confidence and reliance on themselves as they have no one to lean on versus a large support system they may have at home, or maybe just building self-worth and value.

 Solitude & Freedom

-On a trail, you get to become isolated from the noises of life, no one to bother you, and no noise in your head.
-For a hiker this allows solitude and mental clarity to encroach in and thoughts and memories to get pulled back from the reaches of your mind.
+On a trail, you become isolated from the noises of life, with no one to bother you and no noise in your head.
+For a hiker, this allows solitude and mental clarity to creep in and thoughts and memories to get pulled back from the reaches of your mind.

-For most hikers, this will be their first taste of pure freedom from all these life-consuming tasks like school, jobs, and that freedom can do amazing things.
+For most hikers, this will be their first taste of pure freedom from all these life-consuming tasks like school and day jobs, and that freedom can do amazing things.

-To get out into nature is a deep calling in many, the choice to get out and explore is a tremendous thing is to be able to find yourself in nature is a great gift.
+To get out into nature is a deep calling in many.
+The choice to get out and explore is a tremendous thing, and to be able to find yourself in nature is a great gift.